volver al blog

 • enablement - teaching your team to own and maintain what gets built

-my approach is education-first.
-I'd rather teach you to fish than sell you fish every month. everything I learn goes into public resources - the Clay Wiki, the GTM OS (open-source), and content that breaks down exactly how things work.
+my approach is education-first. the same builder evolution from SDR to GTM engineer that shaped how I work.
+I'd rather teach you to fish than sell you fish every month. everything I learn goes into public resources. the Clay Wiki, the GTM OS (open-source), and content that breaks down exactly how things work.

 the goal is independence, not dependency.